 The market eventually recovered and has had its ups and downs in the decades since.
-Today, the NYSE is the world's largest stock exchange, with its trading numbering over \$25 trillion.
+Today, the NYSE is world's largest stock exchange, with its market capitalization (the total of all markets traded on the NYSE) over \$25 trillion.